-Merrill Honors Fallen Veterans for Memorial Day
+Merrill honors fallen veterans for Memorial Day

 His brother Steven got to unveil the sign to the public.

-The day was filled with many emotions, but one continued to ring through.
+The day was filled with many emotions, but one continued to ring true.

 Over 10 service members were recognized, and the city is taking future applicants for more streets to be named after fallen veterans.